Songs and reflections of the heart

 Solomon

 Solomon had a great start.
 David gave him materials with which he could start building the temple.
 Solomon’s heart was humble enough to ask Yahweh for wisdom above all things, for which God blessed Solomon not only with great wisdom but with great wealth besides.
-The one weakness in all this provision was that Solomon, like other Oriental kings, accumulated wives, and concubines.
-The problem was that Solomon loved his wives who came from other cultures more than Yahweh.
-Because of that, he not only tolerated their idol worship but took part in that idol worship as well.
-One thing that Solomon ignored despite his great wisdom, was the warning for kings not to accumulate great wealth and many wives.
+The one weakness in all this provision was that Solomon, like other Oriental kings, accumulated wives and concubines.
+And because Solomon loved his wives who came from other cultures more than Yahweh, he not only tolerated their idol worship but took part in that idol worship as well.
+One thing that Solomon ignored despite his great wisdom, was the warning, written in Deuteronomy, for kings not to accumulate great wealth and many wives.
 One early sign of his failure may have occurred during his prayer of dedication for the new temple when, despite the use of wealth from donations or taxes and despite the slave labor and labor from other countries, he still said, “the temple I built.”

 Reflect